algorandfoundation/docs/docs/get-details/dapps/avm/teal/index.md

-title: The Smart Contract Language
+title: The smart contract language

-Stateless and stateful smart contracts are written in Transaction Execution Approval Langauge (TEAL).
-These contracts can be written directly or with Python using the [PyTeal library](../../pyteal).
+Smart contracts and smart signatures are written in Transaction Execution Approval Langauge (TEAL).
+These contracts can be written directly or with Python using the [PyTeal library](../../pyteal/index.md).

 TEAL is an assembly-like language and is processed by the Algorand Virtual Machine (AVM).
 The language is a Turing-complete language that supports looping and subroutines, but limits the amount of time the contract has to execute using a dynamic opcode cost evaluation algorithm.
 TEAL programs are processed one line at a time pushing and popping values on and off the stack.
 These stack values are either unsigned 64 bit integers or byte strings.
 TEAL provides a set of operators that operate on the values within the stack.
 TEAL also allows arguments to be passed into the program from a transaction, a scratch space to temporarily store values for use later in the program, access to grouped or single transaction properties, global values, a couple of pseudo operators, constants and flow control functions like `bnz` for branching and `callsub` for calling subroutines.
-In addition, stateful smart contracts can read and write global storage for the contract and local storage for accounts that opt-in to the contract.
+Smart contracts can read and write global storage for the contract and local storage for accounts that opt-in to the contract.
+Smart contracts also have the ability to generate both asset and payment transactions within the logic.
+Using this ability, they can function as escrow accounts.
 See [TEAL Specification Reference](specification) for more details.

 Some of the opcodes in TEAL are only valid for a specific contract type.
 These are denoted in the [TEAL Opcodes](opcodes) documentation with a `Mode` attribute.
-This attribute will be set to `Signature` for stateless smart contracts and `Application` for stateful smart contracts.
-For example, reading account assets or Algo balances is only available in stateful smart contracts.
-Using the `ed25519verify` opcode for signature verification is only available in stateless smart contracts.
+This attribute will be set to `Signature` for smart signatures and `Application` for smart contracts.
+For example, reading account assets or Algo balances is only available in smart contracts.

 <center>![TEAL Architecture](../../../../imgs/teal_overview-1.png)</center>
 <center>*TEAL Architecture Overview*</center>